 In 2015 the Vermont Agency of Agriculture surveyed in 7 counties to look for blacklegged ticks and 3 tick-borne pathogens: Lyme disease (Borrelia burgdorferi), Anaplasmosis (Anaplasma phagocytophilum), and Babesiosis (Babesia microti).
 Most of the ticks collected were blacklegged ticks.
 Dog ticks, Dermacentor variabilis, may occasionally show up during the warmer months of the year.
 Of the 659 blacklegged ticks tested by the Vermont Agency of Agriculture laboratory in Burlington, 58% carried Lyme disease.
 Another 10% had the bacteria Anaplasma, and 1 site in Bennington had 5 ticks with Babesia (0.8%), a disease not previously found in either ticks or humans in Vermont.
 Two pathogens were found in 56 ticks (8.5%), and 1 tick had all 3 pathogens.
 The survey did not look at blacklegged nymphs.
 The highest rate of Lyme disease transmission in Vermont is in July when the nymphs are active.
 They are small and easy to miss when doing a body inspection.
 You may not even notice that you have been bitten.

-For those of us who work outside, this finding means that we need to change our behavior.
+For those who work outside, this finding means that all should consider modifying behavior.
 It is important to do tick checks on ourselves, our children, and our pets.
-The Vermont Department of Health recommends that we use a tick repellant, one recommended by the CDC.
+The Vermont Department of Health recommends the use of a tick repellant, one recommended by the CDC.
 Ticks attached to a human for more than 36 hours may transmit disease.
 Clothing treated with the pesticide Permethrin is recommended for hunters and loggers who are especially at risk for ticks and tick-borne diseases.
 There are few other tick management options at this point.
 Some possible options include reducing deer numbers on islands in Maine, mouse and deer stations baited with a pesticide, pesticide treatment on the ground, and landscape modifications.
 The use of Guinea fowl to control ticks has been popular, but scientific studies have not found these birds to be effective.
 Ticks do not do well in dry environments.
 Cutting grass and opening up forest edges can be helpful.
 Hope for the future may focus on biological controls that would reduce the population of this species.

 For more information see: